 If I don't use my registered trade mark, will I lose it?

-If you registered your trade mark over 5 years ago, but you haven't used it in the course of trade for 3 years, then a competitor could initiate a "non-use action" to remove your mark from the register.
+If you registered your trade mark over 3 years ago, and you haven't used it in the course of trade for 3 years, then a competitor could initiate a "non-use action" to remove your mark from the register.